When it comes to getting more traffic, attention and higher rankings, there is one concept that is starting to have a huge impact on those goals.

-You can be very selective with whom you work with, like choosing maximum amount per tweet you are willing to pay and minimum number of followers the Twitter users needs to have:
+You can be very selective with whom you work like choosing a maximum amount per tweet you are willing to pay and a minimum number of followers the Twitter users need to have:

 Among those who are more famous you can advertise with are celebrities like Carrot Top, Bethanney Frankel and Kendra Wilkinson.

-I wouldn’t recommend you do this on every post, as that might get pricey and you should only do this relevant Twitter users.
+I wouldn’t recommend you do this on every post as that might get pricey, and you should only do this with relevant Twitter users.
 For example, you wouldn’t want to pay a celebrity to tweet about your blog post on SEO.

 To learn more, check out their Code of Ethics.

 A Sponsored Story is a post from someone’s FB feed that an advertiser paid to highlight in the sidebar, so there is a better chance it will get seen among their friends.